MKMMM/Java/README.md

 - **Description**: A sample Java application for demonstration or testing.

 ## :file_folder: spring-6webapp
-- **Description**: A web application built using the Spring framework.
+- **Description**: A simple web application built using the Spring framework testing Hibernate.

 ## :file_folder: spring-DIDemo
-- **Description**: A demonstration of Dependency Injection using the Spring framework.
+- **Description**: A simple demonstration of Dependency Injection using the Spring framework.

 ---